 The innovaphone UC solution had also been implemented at every workplace of the airport’s staff members equipped with Windows client.
 So far, innovaphone’s UC client myPBX is not used for video and application sharing.
 With the newest version of the innovaphone PBX, these applications will also be available at the airport.
 Approximately 300 workplaces are currently equipped with myPBX.

 Installation of the new solution proceeded very smoothly.
-The only technical issues that arose were connected to the wiring system of the airport: the long analogue CU lines caused technical complications.
+The only technical issues that arose were connected to the wiring system of the airport: the long analog CU lines caused technical complications.
 However, these issues could be solved by increasing the previously existing 48 voltage.

 The new telephone system convinces especially with its administration and maintenance: “due to the web-based solution and quick rebooting, operating the system on an administrational level is very easy.
 Maintenance is also fairly simple so that our maintenance costs were cut in half“ , says Francisco Rodriguez.
 The economic and technical expectations were fully met by the innovaphone solution and Mr. Rodriguez draws a positive conclusion: “The new IP-based telecommunications system integrates seamlessly into our one-net concept.
 From this point onwards, telecommunications and IT will not only run parallel to each other anymore but instead, they will be connected sensibly with each other.
 This has led to optimisation of many processes in this area.
 New possibilities of the innovaphone system are “discovered” continuously and, consequently, new methods are integrated in order to improve or modernise older processes.”